ragatol/XT/README.md

 XT is a library to convert Markdown style text to HTML code.

 It's able to understand headings, paragraphs, quotes, ordered and unordered lists, inline HTML and code fragments.
+Tables are planned for future support.

 Since it's designed to be a single-pass, line-by-line, top-down parser, there's some differences on how it implements some complex structures: